Chart Color Schemes

 St Peters - Marden displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-St Peters - Marden dwelling structure, as per the latest Census, consisted of 61.6% houses and 38.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 51.7% houses and 48.4% other dwellings.
+The dwelling structure in St Peters - Marden, as per the latest Census, consisted of 61.6% houses and 38.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 51.7% houses and 48.4% other dwellings.
 Home ownership in St Peters - Marden stood at 37.1%, with mortgaged dwellings at 30.0% and rented ones at 32.9%.
 The median monthly mortgage repayment was $2,080, higher than Adelaide metro's average of $2,000.
-Median weekly rent in the area was $320, lower than Adelaide metro's $340.
-Nationally, St Peters - Marden's mortgage repayments were significantly higher at $2,080 compared to Australia's average of $1,863, while rents were substantially lower at $320 against the national figure of $375.
+Median weekly rent in the area was $320, lower than Adelaide metro's figure of $340.
+Nationally, St Peters - Marden's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing